 The proposed change in ownership and possible change in location of future employees could affect commuting patterns, which could lead to changes in trip distribution and trip length that could incrementally change the number of vehicle trips and vehicle miles travelled (VMT) associated with operation of the AVR System.
-However, as the Project would not lead to a substantial increase in the number of employees required to operate the system and it would continue to be operated out of the same location, substantial changes in employee trip generation would not be expected.
-In addition, trips made by operation and maintenance vehicles would continue to occur throughout the Town, and the size of the vehicle fleet is not anticipated to change.
-Given that little to no change in trip length and distribution would occur, there would be no localized impairment of the circulation system or conflicts with the applicable congestion management plan.
-Impacts are therefore expected to be less than significant, but nonetheless will be further examined further in the EIR.
+However, as the Project would most likely not lead to a substantial increase in the number of employees required to operate the system, changes in employee trip generation would not be expected.
+Trip distribution and trip length would be influenced by where the system's employees live compared to the location where they would be employed, i.e. Apple Valley.
+In addition, trips made by operation and maintenance vehicles would continue to occur throughout the Town, though the start and end points of these trips may change, based on where the vehicle fleet is located.
+Overall, the size of the vehicle fleet is not anticipated to change.
+Given that these changes in trip length and distribution could occur there is potential for localized impairment of the circulation system or conflicts with the applicable congestion management plan depending of where operational and maintenance activities are based.
+Impacts are ultimately expected to be less than significant, but nonetheless will be further examined further in the EIR.